What's The Story With Japan's 100 Yen Shops?

-If you are a nut for the Dollar Tree like I am, then you know that dollar stores can be a gold mine for cheap toys and things for every day life.
+If you are a nut for the Dollar Tree (or Poundland if you're a Brit), then you know that dollar stores can be a gold mine for cheap toys and things for every day life.
 Some dollar stores are a flat fee of $1 for everything, and others offer a range of prices not typically exceeding $5 or $10.
-After shelling out literally close to $12,000 for a family trip to Japan this year, one could certainly worry about the price tag on taking home souvenirs, so I had to be frugal.
-Luckily, Japan is full of shops called 100 Yen Stores to save the day.

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.